Case Study, Dec 2025

 Context

-Voosh is a control tower for multi-store restaurant brands on UberEats, DoorDash and other marketplaces, used to monitor performance, reconcile revenue, and manage operations across dozens of outlets.
+Voosh is a control tower for restaurant brands that run many outlets on apps like UberEats and DoorDash.
+Teams use it to see performance, money, and daily operations across all their stores.

-Voosh is a control tower for multi-store restaurant brands on UberEats, DoorDash and other marketplaces, used to monitor performance, reconcile revenue, and manage operations across dozens of outlets.
+Voosh is a control tower for restaurant brands that run many outlets on apps like UberEats and DoorDash.
+Teams use it to see performance, money, and daily operations across all their stores.

 02